AdityaA80/AI-smart-intel-query-classifier/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/c74074e6-83eb-456b-aa24-790b335e7ef1) and click on Share -> Publish.
+Simply open Vercel.app and register connect github select repo click on deploy -> its Live.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my vercel project?
+yes at time of deploy give name u wanted

 Yes, you can!